proto-n/lightfm-alpenglow/README.md

-# turicreate-alpenglow
+# lightfm-alpenglow

 # This description is under construction

-# Turicreate evaluation with Alpenglow
+# LightFM evaluation with Alpenglow

 [Alpenglow](https://github.com/rpalovics/Alpenglow) makes it possible to evaluate recommender models in an online setting.
 This repository contains an example of connecting Alpenglow's evaluation with [LightFM](https://github.com/lyst/lightfm).